 Crossing Paths on the Camino de Santiago

 When planning a vacation or time off from work, a grueling 500-mile trek on foot through Spain is probably not at the top of most people’s list of dream excursions.
-Yet that is exactly what two members of the George Fox Evangelical Seminary community found themselves doing just under a year ago – walking the Camino de Santiago.
+Yet that is exactly what two members of the Portlandl Seminary community found themselves doing just under a year ago – walking the Camino de Santiago.

 The Camino de Santiago is an ancient pilgrimage that has been walked by Christians for hundreds of years.
 Although there are multiple starting points and routes that pilgrims have taken over the years, the ultimate destination is always the city of Santiago de Compostela, where it is believed the remains of St. James are buried.